-Cairo, Illinois is an abandoned town that sits at the tri-state with Kentucky and Missouri.
-Basically the entire town is on the National Register of Historic Places, and history is hidden everywhere.
+Cairo, Illinois is an abandoned town that sits at the tri-state with Kentucky and Missouri .
+Basically, the entire town is on the National Register of Historic Places, and history is hidden everywhere.
 This abandoned town in Illinois is one of the most fascinating spots you can visit in the whole state.
 You don’t want to sleep on this unique experience.
 So, come with me for this history lesson and let’s discover what’s left of this historical town in our state.

 Like many towns in America, here is one that began with prejudice and racism, and it is one that was swallowed up by it as well.
 A town named after greed itself, this once beautiful place is now a shell of its former glory.
 How did it all happen?
 Read on to learn more about the true story behind this Cairo,

-Also known as "Egypt," southern Illinois' abandoned town of Cairo sits at the confluence of the Mississippi and Ohio rivers and is on a peninsula with water on three of its four sides.
+Also known as "Egypt," southern Illinois' abandoned town of Cairo, Illinois sits at the confluence of the Mississippi and Ohio rivers and is on a peninsula with water on three of its four sides.

 Being surrounded by water already gives this town an eerie and isolated feel.
 Europeans first came across it in the late 1600s, but it was not settled until 1702 when French pioneers pushed Native Americans off of their land and built a fort and tannery.
 The Cherokee eventually revolted by killing most of the 30 or so men and taking the furs they were collecting to sell.
 As you can see, the town was founded on blood.
 This unique town in Illinois was perhaps cursed from the start because it was born from violence between the Native Americans and the colonizing settlers.

 About 100 years later, in 1818, which is the same year Illinois became a state, a man from Baltimore bought 1,800 acres of land on the peninsula and gave the town its infamous name.